Skip to content

 The Royal Palace

-It is a spectacular places to visit in the city.
+It is a spectacular place to visit in the city.
 It was the royal palace of the Kandyan kingdom built by the Kandyan ruler Sri Wikrama Rajasinghi, and it attracts many tourists from all over the world as well as locals.

 Clock Tower